-- considers the adequacy of the group's internal control and risk management framework; and - assesses the risks faced by the group and, in light of the internal control and risk management framework in place, ascertains the level of regulatory capital that should be held to cover those risks.
+- Considers the adequacy of the group's internal control and risk management framework; - Assesses the risks faced by the group and, in light of the internal control and risk management framework in place, ascertains the level of regulatory capital that should be held to cover those risks over a five year period in line with the group's corporate planning cycle; and - Undertakes stress testing of the calculated regulatory capital requirement to ensure that the group would maintain adequate regulatory capital under severely stressed conditions.

-The group's first ICAAP was approved by the Board and submitted to the FSA for review in September 2007 in order for the FSA to set the group's Individual Capital Guidance (ICG) under the CRD.
+The group's first ICAAP document was approved by the Board and submitted to the FSA for review in September 2007 in order for the FSA to set the group's Individual Capital Guidance (ICG) under the CRD.